 In 2005 HMRC had 104,000 staff.
 By 2012 that number had fallen to about 71,000, and HMRC says it intends to cut that number to 61,000 by 2015.
 Of course some of those cuts were due to automation, but by no means all.
 Unless this policy of cutting back the only department in the UK government with a capacity to close the fiscal deficit is reversed, there is no hope of tackling the problems posed by the likes of Google, Amazon or Starbucks, as the resources to do so will not be available.

 There is another problem with HMRC, and this is right at the top.
-Ian Barlow, its chair, is a former senior partner in KPMG, the international accountants that in 2005 paid $456 million in fines for criminal violations of US law in selling tax abuse schemes.
-Barlow is not alone in having such links: as Channel 4 reported in a Dispatches programme in July 2012, a worrying number of non-executive directors of HMRC appear to have connections with the tax avoidance industry.
+Ian Barlow, its chair, is a former senior partner in KPMG in the UK.
+Barlow is not alone in having such past links to firms that have been associated with tax avoidance: as Channel 4 reported in a Dispatches programme in July 2012, a worrying number of non-executive directors of HMRC appear to have had connections with the tax avoidance industry at some time in their past.
 There is little prospect of HM Revenue & Customs taking tax avoidance seriously when its management is permeated by those who embrace it as a normal business activity.

 <A head> 8.4 Reappraising the tax gap